ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.8.rst

 of the correct interpreter for those target systems.

-You can still set ``ansible_python_interpreter`` to a specific path at any variable level (as a host variable, in vars files, in playbooks, etc.).
+You can still set ``ansible_python_interpreter`` to a specific path at any variable level (as a host variable, in vars files, in playbooks, and so on).
 If you prefer to use the Python interpreter discovery behavior, use one of the four new values for ``ansible_python_interpreter`` introduced in Ansible 2.8: